Lukeli0425/Lukeli0425.github.io/index.md

             <a href="https://github.com/Lukeli0425/VASP">[Code]</a>
             <a href="https://www.bilibili.com/video/BV1ML411W7Xk/">[Video]</a>
             <br>
             <p>This is my 2021 <b>Signals and Systems</b> course project.
-The main task is to build an algorithm that creates an video from a given set of video clips and an background music so that the video clips matches the background music in terms of audio rhythm as best as possible.
+The main task is to build an algorithm that creates an video from a given set of video clips and a background music so that the video clips matches the background music in terms of audio rhythm as best as possible.
 This project is built with Matlab.</p>
         </td>
     </tr>
 </tbody></table>